alkhe/jewel/README.md

 Everything can then be managed in the JavaScript file.

-First, a Viewport can be created.
-Currently, the Viewport only serves as a handler to the body.
+First, a Container can be created.
+Currently, the Container only serves as a handler to the body.

-var doc = new Jewel.Viewport();
+var doc = new Jewel.Container();

 //All of the "onload" procedures can be placed in the Jewel.Load callback.